 - The orders per customer

-Leverage: turnover per order and regular customer
+Leverage: Sales per order and regular customers

 - Product costs

-- The costs for handling and shipping
+- The cost of handling and shipping

-- the costs of marketing
+- The cost of marketing

 Measuring success needs a goal